President Hiroshi Kubo

 (1) In order to promote the understanding of our company and contribute to the sustainable improvement of corporate value by disclosing company information fairly and in a timely manner, IR personnel (including corporate planning officers) actively engage in dialogue with shareholders and investors.

-(2) With the corporate planning department at the helm, other relevant internal departments that assist in dialogue with investors, such as the general affairs, accounting, and sales departments, conduct their duties while actively collaborating with one another to create constructive dialogue, for example, by producing and reviewing materials to be disclosed and sharing necessary information.
+(2) With the IR & Public Relations Section, Corporate Planning Department, Planning & Accounting Division at the helm, other relevant internal departments that assist in dialogue with investors, such as the general affairs, accounting, and sales departments, conduct their duties while actively collaborating with one another to create constructive dialogue, for example, by producing and reviewing materials to be disclosed and sharing necessary information.

 (4) For information sharing, we give the thoughts of shareholders understood in dialogue to directors and relevant departments as feedback via the distribution of reviews and reports in a meeting body.